mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 From a workflow perspective the basic "write a post in Markdown", run `jekyll build`, and push the contents of the `_site` folder to a web server has stayed the same.
 On the development side of things however, a lot of complexity has been introduced in an effort to optimize and improve web performance of the pages served.

-* Manually add images to post using a combination of Markdown and HTML
-* Run a grunt task that optimizes all new graphic assets added to /images/
-* Start up a Jekyll server with --watch disabled and loading a dev friendly _config.yml file to use a dev Disqus account, disables Google Analytics
-* When everything looks to my liking locally I deploy to Media Temple using rsync.
-Only files that have changed make the trip which is so much faster than the days of manually FTPing over the entirety of my _site folder.
-* This rsync step is handled through another rake task which notifies Ping-O-Matic, Google, and Bing that my site has updated and to check out the new sitemap.xml and atom.xml feed.

 I do a lot of tinkering and adjusting with the visual bits of Made Mistakes.
 To me it will forever be a "work in progress" where I'm essentially redesigning it in the open.
 To make the development across Mac OS X and Windows easier I've settled on the following configurations, tools, and Jekyll plugins.

 ### Bundler